EN-BAAK/ICAN/README.md

-# Ican
+# Vcan

 ## Overview

-**Ican** is a responsive landing page project designed by Myself.
+**Vcan** is a responsive landing page project designed by Myself.
 It is created using HTML, SCSS, JavaScript, Bootstrap, and incorporates animations for components on scroll.
 The landing page is designed to be fully responsive, offering a visually appealing and interactive user experience.

 ### Features: